Recovery Guarantees for Distributed-OMP: DISTRIBUTED OMP SCHEMES

-Several previous works proposed distributed-\OMP methods as well.
-For example, \cite{wimalajeewa2013cooperative} considered the same \DS scheme as we do, with $L=K$.
-In addition, their \DC algorithm is similar to \DJ in the following sense.
-In \DC, at each round each machine performs a single \OMP step and sends an index whose column has maximal correlation with the residual.
-However, the fusion is performed differently.
-Their fusion rule is to check if there are indices that received at least two votes.
-If so, they are all taken into the estimated support set.
-Otherwise, a random index that received one vote is added to the estimated support set.
-In comparison, our fusion rule is based on majority voting, such that only one index is added to the support set at each round.

-A distributed-\OMP approach for a slightly different setting where each machine has its own regression vector $\tv^{(m)}$ was proposed in \cite{sundman2014distributed}.
-The support sets of the $M$ vectors $\tv^{(m)}$ are assumed to be similar, and the $M$ machines are connected in a general topology without a fusion center.
-The size of the common support set $K$ is also assumed to be known to the machines.
-In their scheme, at each round $t=1,\dots,K$, each machine exchanges the entire estimated support set with its neighbors.
+\paragraph{Related Works.} Various distributed-\OMP methods were proposed in the past decade. \cite{wimalajeewa2013cooperative} considered the same \DS scheme as we do, with $L=K$.
+In addition, they proposed a \DC algorithm, which is similar to \DJ.
+In \DC, at each round, instead of adding just one index to the support, the fusion center adds all indices that received at least two votes.
+A distributed-\OMP approach for a different setting where each machine has its own regression vector $\tv^{(m)}$ was proposed in \cite{sundman2014distributed}.
+In their setting, the support sets of the $M$ vectors $\tv^{(m)}$ are assumed to be similar, and the $M$ machines are connected in a general topology without a fusion center.

-Other distributed methods, based on Subspace Pursuit, have also been proposed \citep{sundman2012greedy,li2015decentralized}.
-These greedy methods operate differently from distributed-\OMP.
-At each communication round, the entire support set is estimated by each machine and sent to the center, which computes a fused estimate and sends it back to the machines.
-This continues until convergence.
-The number of rounds is not a-priori known and depends on the network topology and other problem parameters.
-Empirically, for the parameter regimes considered in these papers, the number of rounds until convergence was of the order of the sparsity level.
-Thus, due to the increase in the per round communication cost, these methods require a total communication cost higher by at least a factor of $O(K)$ compared to distributed-\OMP.